syncfusion-content/wpf-docs/wpf/Ribbon/PatternsAndPractices.md

 {{ codesnippet3 | OrderList_Indent_Level_1 }}

-5.Converter class is used to set `SizeForm` for the Ribbon items and to set images.
+5. Converter class is used to set `SizeForm` for the Ribbon items and to set images.

 #### Converter.cs